Travis-Code/url-shortener/README.md

 - bcryptjs for password hashing
 - geoip-lite for geolocation
 - ua-parser-js for user-agent parsing
+- helmet for HTTP security headers
+- express-rate-limit for brute force protection
+- xss for input sanitization

 **Frontend:**
 - React 18 with TypeScript